EVerest/everest-core/docs/README.md

 ### `TRAILBOOK_everest_DOWNLOAD_ALL_VERSIONS`

-The CMake variable `TRAILBOOK_everest_DOWNLOAD_ALL_VERSIONS` controls whether all available versions of the everest documentation are downloaded during the build process.
+The CMake variable `TRAILBOOK_everest_DOWNLOAD_ALL_VERSIONS` controls whether all available versions of the EVerest documentation are downloaded during the build process.
 By default, this variable is set to `OFF`, meaning an empty multiversion skeleton is created during the build.